NREL/openstudio-server-helm/aws/README.md

 To delete the cluster you just need to specify the name of the cluster.

-`$ eksctl delete cluster --name openstudio-server`
+`eksctl delete cluster --name openstudio-server`

 This is an example of the output you should see when you delete the cluster: